Bin-Cao/TCLRmodel/README.md

 + model.start(dataSet, correlation, minsize, threshold, mininc)

-TCLR.V1.0 is coded by Paython language, thus the Integrated Development Environment (IDE) of Python is essential.
+TCLR Version 1 is coded by Paython language, thus the Integrated Development Environment (IDE) of Python is essential.
 TCLR can be executed through any python IDE

 **graphviz** package is needed for running TCLR, which can be downloaded from the official website http://www.graphviz.org/. see user guide

 Output:
 + classification structure tree in pdf format（Result of TCLR.pdf)
-+ a folder called 'Segmented' for saving the subdataset of each leaf
++ a folder called 'Segmented' for saving the subdataset of each leaf (passed test)

 ## Update log